For Parents

 To properly manage or treat headaches, it is important to understand why they develop.
 There can be multiple reasons for headaches.
 Biological, psychological and social factors always play a role in the development of pain.
 This is referred to as the „bio-psycho-social“ model of pain.

-But how do I know if my child has tension-type headaches or migraines?
+How do I know if my child has tension-type headaches or migraines?

-Tension-type headaches versus migraines
+Tension-type headaches vs. migraines

 Tension- type headache/ Migraine